Welcome to the Slow Internet portal.

 This attempt at honesty can also take the form of teacher chatbots from which the user can request explanations tailored to the language and technical level they prefer.
 We are at a technical point where many algorithms can actually explain themselves – and do it compellingly at that.

-The only reason to stick with the impenetrable wording of today’s “consent” texts is because you do not value deserving, nor serving, your users.
+The only reason to stick with the impenetrable wording of today’s “consent” texts is that you do not value deserving, nor serving, your users.
 Establishing a norm where we demand pedagogic and compelling presentations of user agreements thus has the added benefit of quickly weeding out platforms and products that only appear valuable until they are exposed to light.

 What happens now?